On the Expressiveness of B\"uchi Arithmetic: Existential B uchi arithmetic defines regular languages of polynomial growth

 It follows that $\eval{w^*}_p$ is defined by \end{proof} Building upon \cref{lem:w-star}, we now show that, for any $w \in \Sigma_p$, we can define $\eval{w^+}_p$ shifted to the left by a number of zeros specified by an ultimately periodic set. \begin{lemma} Let $w\in \Sigma_p^*$ and $U$ be an ultimately periodic set.
 Then $\eval{w^+0^U}_p$ is definable by a formula of existential B\"uchi arithmetic $\Phi_{U,w^+}(x)$. \end{lemma} \begin{proof} The case $w\in 0^*$ is trivial.
 Thus, let $w=w'\cdot w_0$ such that $w'\in \Sigma_p^*\cdot (\Sigma_p\setminus \{ 0 \})$ and $w_0 \in 0^*$.
 Observe that for $i<j$, $\eval{w^j}_p-\eval{w^i}_p = \eval{w^{j-i}0^i}_p$.
 We define

-The first line defines the set $\eval{w^+0^*}_p$, whereas the second line ensures that the tailing number of zeros is in the set $U+|w_0|$. \end{proof} We have now all the ingredients to prove the following key proposition.
-In the proof below, recall that $W_p(x,y)$ holds if and only if $y$ is the smallest power of $p$ strictly greater than $x$. \begin{proposition} Let $L=v_0 w_1^* v_{1} \cdots v_{k-1} w_k^* v_k$.
+The first line defines the set $\eval{w^+0^*}_p$, whereas the second line ensures that the tailing number of zeros is in the set $U+|w_0|$. \end{proof} We have now all the ingredients to prove the following key proposition. \begin{proposition} Let $L=v_0 w_1^* v_{1} \cdots v_{k-1} w_k^* v_k$.
 Then $\eval L_p$ is definable in existential B\"uchi arithmetic. \end{proposition} \begin{proof} The proposition follows from showing the statement for languages of the form We show the statement by induction on $k$.
 The induction base case $k=0$ is trivial.
 For the induction step, assume that for $M=v_{1} w_{2}^+ v_{2} \cdots v_{k-1} w_k^+ v_k$, $\eval{M}_p$ is defined by a formula $\Phi_k(x)$ of existential B\"uchi arithmetic, and let $v_{0},w_{1} \in \Sigma_p^*$.